 Deal In Reality And Then Choose Your Focus

 I’m not suggesting we pretend something doesn’t bother us when it does.
 Doing that leads down the road of denial, which certainly isn’t the one to true happiness or joy.
 You feel emotions and react to them.
-This is normal and healthy.
-But what do you do once you’ve noticed?
+This is

 Do you find yourself thinking negative thoughts and emotions over and over again?
 Or are you able to notice them, deal with them, and then choose to focus on a positive?
 If you can shift your focus off the negative, you have a better chance of being able to do something about a situation you don’t like.